 - A full money back guarantee if you don't pile on the weight that you eventually want to lose.

-"With the PHLPCEISP(c), I was able to eat all 17 jars of my homemade picked duck's eggs within 2 weeks, and gained the 13lbs I'm going to try to lose next month!"
+"With the CEISP, I was able to eat all 17 jars of my homemade picked duck's eggs within 2 weeks, and gained the 13lbs I will be trying to lose next month!"
 Boris Netharegiane (48), Swansea, Wales

 "Don't delay.
 Register today to begin your journey towards considering embarking upon a journey towards a healthy lifestyle!"